bakpakin/Fennel/from-clojure.md

 Fennel.
 The `error` function works a bit like throwing an `ex-info` in Clojure, except instead of `try` and `catch` we have `pcall` and `xpcall` to call a function in "protected" state which will prevent errors from bringing down the process.
-These can't be chained in the same way as Exceptions on the JVM are.
+These can't be chained or seamlessly re-thrown in the same way as Exceptions on the JVM are.

 See [the tutorial][11] for details.